1993hzw/dragonnest/drawnote/manual/en/super_note/eraser.md

 Eraser
 ---

-The eraser function offers multiple modes for various use cases.
+The eraser feature offers multiple modes for various use cases.

-#### Operating Steps
+#### Steps

 Click the "Eraser" button in the toolbar.

-- Normal Mode - Uses masking technology to simulate the eraser effect realistically.
-It can erase various elements such as lines, text, and images.
-This mode generates erasure marks, allowing users to select the erased elements.
+- Normal Mode - Utilizes mask technology to realistically simulate the eraser effect.
+Can erase various elements such as lines, text, and images.
+This mode creates erasure marks, allowing users to select erased elements.

-- Fill Mode - Similar to normal mode but can quickly erase a sector area.
+- Fill Mode - Similar to the normal mode but can quickly erase a fan-shaped area.

-- Cut Mode - Cuts elements into multiple independent parts, suitable for erasing lines and some geometric shapes.
-This mode leaves no trace after erasure.
+- Cut Mode - Splits elements into multiple independent parts, only applicable to lines and some geometric shapes.
+This mode leaves no trace after erasing.

-- Select Mode - Directly deletes the selected entire elements and supports setting filtering conditions.
-This mode leaves no trace after erasure.
+- Selection Mode - Directly deletes the selected entire element and supports setting filter criteria.
+This mode leaves no trace after erasing.

 ![](imgs/eraser1.png)

 #### Tips
-- Click "Clear All" to clear the entire canvas.
+- Click "Clear All" to empty the entire canvas.